modernben/forge-docs/1.0/servers/backups.md

 :::tip Provider Compatibility

-Not all providers are 100% compatible with S3's API.
-Some providers (such as OVH, Scaleway, Alibaba OSS etc) will require a custom configuration to work correctly, typically through the use of `awscli-plugin-endpoint`.
+Not all providers are 100% compatible with Amazon S3's API.
+Some providers, such as OVH and Scaleway, require a custom configuration to work correctly, typically through the use of `awscli-plugin-endpoint`.
 :::

 ### Frequency Options